 We define school entry as the first year in which a school appears in the NSLDS.
 We define school exit as the final year in which a school appears in the NSLDS.
 We exclude the first two years in the full sample, 1970 and 1971, from our definition of school entry to avoid counting schools that are consistently participating in federal student loan programs as new entrants.
 Similarly, we exclude the last two years in the sample, 2013 and 2014, from our definition of school exit.
-For privacy reasons, we drop cells with less than 50 individuals, last three digits of borrowers' Social Security numbers.
+For privacy reasons, we drop cells with less than 50 individuals, which corresponds to schools with less than 1,250 student borrowers.
+Thus, if anything we will underestimate the entry and exit of schools, as new entrants tend to be smaller.7